Nicole is a writer, director, producer and graduate of Sydney Film School with a passion for comedy, world building and sci-fi.

 In 2019 she was announced as one of Screen Producers Australia’s‘Ones to Watch’.

 As well as writing and directing multiple episodes, she is the Series Producer of the internationally recognised and award-winning comedy web series ‘Sydney Sleuthers’.

-The short film ‘Magnetic’, which she wrote and directed, premiered at Sydney Film Festival 2019 and exhibited at the Museum of Contemporary Art.
+The short film ‘Magnetic’, which she wrote and directed, premiered at Sydney Film Festival 2019, exhibited at the MCA and is now streaming on ABC iview.

-Nicole is disability advocate who champions diverse representation in all her projects, as well as having a slight obsession with comedians Tina Fey and Ali Wong.
+Nicole is disability advocate who champions diverse representation in all her projects, and has lived in Australia, Vietnam and Canada.

 Founded by two award-winning female filmmakers, Paraverse Pictures is on a mission